G2G3Digital/substeps-core/README.md

 -----
 * reduced some logging from debug to trace
 * bug around single word substep definitions - the parser would fail to resolve them
+* default execution report title if none provided in the pom

 1.1.0
 -----